The governance arrangements of the CSIRO Executive Team.

 The ET Secretary is responsible for preparation of the Agenda; ET forward agenda; annual calendar; issuing of papers prior to the meeting; ensuring presentations are ready for the meeting; and issuing Minutes and Actions Arising within 4 days of the meeting.

-The ET Secretary holds the position of Secretary to the Board, and will seek to maintain synergy between the CSIRO Board and CSIRO Executive in the pursuit of the Organisation’s strategy.
+Where the ET Secretary and the Board Secretary are not the same person, the Secretaries will seek to maintain synergy between the CSIRO Board and CSIRO Executive in the pursuit of the Organisation’s strategy.

-As Secretary to the ET and Board, the Secretary will coordinate or oversight each of the Board and ET Committees to ensure good governance, appropriate focus on issues within their Charters, and effective reporting to the ET and Board, respectively.
+As Secretary to the ET and/or Board, each Secretary will coordinate or oversight each of the Board and ET Committees to ensure good governance, appropriate focus on issues within their Charters, and effective reporting to the ET and Board, respectively.